deckhouse/changelog-action/README.md

 `number`, `url`, `title`, `body`, `state`, and `milestone`.
 All the pull requests in the array must share the same milestone.

-Change `@main` branch reference to a tag of your choice.

 ```yaml
     - name: Collect Changelog
       id: changelog